douglas86/nextjs-template/README.md

 Note: make sure that all environment variables are in quotes

 - Once nvm has been setup for node version 22
-- pnpm is set up and installed globally
+- install pnpm globally; this is the package manager that I am using for this project
+- $ npm install -g pnpm: this is the command to install pnpm globally
 - To start this project, make sure that Docker Desktop is up and running
-- and run the following command: $ pnpm run server
+- and run the following command: $ pnpm dev
 - this will install and run the project,
 - at the same time, it will also run the migrations for the databases
 - once that running process has finished, open up a browser